biocompute-objects/BCO_Documentation/content/galaxy_quick_start.md

 ### Submission to a BCODB via API

-Submission to the BCODB requires that a user already have an authenticated account at the URL they wish to submit to.
-Once an account is verified you will need four peices of information to submit the BCO.
+Submission to the BCODB requires that a user already has an authenticated account at the URL they wish to submit to.
+Once an account is verified you will need four pieces of information to submit the BCO.

 #### BCODB Root URL

-This is the URL for the BCODD that you are submitting your object to.
-In most cases it will be the public server at 'https://biocomputeobject.org'.
+This is the URL for the BCODD that you are submitting your object.
+In most cases, it will be the public server at 'https://biocomputeobject.org'.

 #### BCODB User API key